I. Books (authored)

 II.
 Books (edited)

-The Movement for Black Lives: Philosophical Perspectives (Oxford University Press, forthcoming 2022.
+The Movement for Black Lives: Philosophical Perspectives (Oxford University Press, 2021.
 With B. Hogan, A. Madva, and B. Yost.)

 Exploring the Philosophy of Death and Dying: Classic and Contemporary Perspectives.
 (Routledge, 2020.
 With T. Timmerman.)